DataConservancy/dc-packaging-spec/src/site/markdown/dc-bagit-profile-1.0.md

 ## 3.1 Reserved directories and tag files

-Any directories or filenames reserved by this profile are considered as “Other Tag Files” per BagIt §2.2.4.
-Tag files defined by this profile SHOULD have entries in the tag manifests as specified by BagIt §2.2.1.
+Any directories or filenames reserved by this profile are considered as “Other Tag Files” per [BagIt §2.2.4][bagit-224].
+Tag files defined by this profile SHOULD have entries in the tag manifests as specified by [BagIt §2.2.1][bagit-221].

 This profile reserves the directory `META-INF/org.dataconservancy.packaging`, its subdirectories, and any contained files, where the `META-INF` directory